saviorab1/fcj-leftover/content/1-Create-New-AWS-Account/_index.md

 #### Setting Up Vite

-1. If you have installed Node Pacakge Manager, then create the project using Vite.
+1. If you have installed Node Package Manager, then create the project using Vite.
 2. After setting up the **Vite Website**, start the development site.
 3. Test around to see if the website is stable.